Greenpeace activists stop BP oil rig in North Sea | DW | 10.06.2019

 A group of environmentalists have occupied a 27,000 ton oil rig to prevent it being installed off the coast of northern Scotland.
-They demanded that BP shut down drilling operations and invest in renewable energy.
+They are demanding that BP shut down drilling operations and invest in renewable energy.

 Greenpeace activists said Sunday they had blocked a BP oil rig from leaving port in Inverness.

 The rig was set to be installed off the coast of northern Scotland as part of the oil giant's North Sea exploration program.
-But a team of activists in boats drew up alongside the rig to prevent it from leaving Cromarty Firth.
+But a team of activists in boats drew up alongside the rig to prevent it from leaving Cromarty Firth, Greenpeace said in a statement.

+The environmentalists demanded that BP, one of the world's biggest energy companies, end drilling new wells and invest only in renewable energy or cease operations and return cash to its investors.
+They said they are prepared to stay on the rig "for days" if necessary.

 dv/rt (dpa, Reuters)